In my last post, I asked a pretty short question with a long answer - does a small business need a digital marketing strategy?

 This commitment to doing good — this essential aspect of their story — is one of the biggest reasons the company has become so successful.

 Your what, how, and why will be the questions you need to answer while building your strategy.

 When putting together your inbound marketing strategy, you'll be primarily sitting down to work out how you can make your story connect to your ideal customer.
-Once you've done that, you'll need to find them where they are.
+Then, you'll need to do some research to find them where they are.

 With Inbound Marketing, you don't go chasing after customers, but instead compel them to turn to you as the perfect solution to their unique problem.
 Once you know your story and who you're hoping to tell it to, you'll be ready to start putting together your plan of attack.

 What If You Prefer to Focus on Growing Your Business, Not Telling Your Story?

 This is really a trick question, because telling your story is an essential part of growing a small business.
 For a small business owner, your business is your baby — you want to help it grow and succeed and don't want to lose time focusing on the small details and missing the big picture.